rajeevram/my-tip-calculator/README.md

 July 2nd (Session Two) – Starting to get the hang of things and feel confident.
 The nuances of Optionals – and other Swift quirks – are starting to become clear to me.
 I've done thorough live-testing, too, and the debugging illuminates many things.

 July 3rd – Played around some more event handlers, and to do a bit more debugging.
 Comments and documentation are mostly complete.
+Prepared slides and finished video walkthrough.

 ## License